 Mission: Empowering seniors to live with dignity and choice.

-Social justice topic: Ageism and services for low-income seniors
+Social justice sphere: Ageism and services for low-income seniors

 Site leaders: Joo Young Kang and Emily Xu